epfl-ada/ada-2022-project-toestewbrr/README.md

 ## Datastory

-Here is the link to our datastory: [Call me by your Cluster](https://bdx786.github.io/) Be patient, it is worth it 😉
+Here is the link to our datastory: [Call me by your Cluster](https://bdx786.github.io/).
+Be patient... it is worth it 😉

 ## Abstract 📰